-- Background on AU Game Lab faculty, our MA and MFA programs in Game Design, and our PhD program in Communication Studies with the option to specialize in game studies and civic media
+For more on your hosts, read about our AU Game Lab faculty, our MA and MFA programs in Game Design, and our PhD program in Communication Studies.

 Have questions about our plans for the AU Global Game Jam?
-Contact Benjamin Stokes, our faculty lead for this event.
+Contact Benjamin Stokes, our faculty lead for #GGJ20.

 A great article came out yesterday featuring one of our graduates (Ryan Seymour), and our game scholar in residence (Andy Phelps).